-Given I was spending a few days in Queenstown I was keen to splash out a little and rented this fabulous Airbnb looking over Lake Wakatipu that I don’t hesitate to recommend.
+Given I was spending a few days in Queenstown I was keen to splash out a little and rented an Airbnb looking over Lake Wakatipu.
 I woke up in the mornings looking out over this beautiful lake.

 If a hotel or Airbnb isn’t your style, freedom camping in New Zealand is hugely popular and can be a great way to keep accommodation costs down.

 My Photography Equipment